Update

 About

 The OakInk-Image contains 230K image frames that capture a total of 12 subjects performing up to 5 intent-oriented interactions with 100 objects from 32 categories.
 The object poses were captured from a MoCap system, while the MANO hand poses are fitted from 2D keypoint annotation.
-Based on the hand-object poses from real-world human demonstrations, we transfer the hand pose on the real-world object to the virtual objects with similar affordances through a novel method: Tink.
+Based on the hand-object poses from real-world human demonstrations, we transfer the hand pose on the real-world object to the virtual objects with similar affordances through a interaction transfer module: Tink.
 All the real-world and transferred interactions constitute the geometry-based dataset: OakInk-Shape.
-The OakInk-Shape contains 62K different hand-object poses and models.
+The OakInk-Shape contains 50K different hand-object poses and models.

 Download

-For researchers in China, you can download OakInk from the following mirror:
+For researchers in China, you can download OakInk from the alternative mirror: 百度云盘 (hrt9)

 ├── OakBase.zip